dnvriend/akka-persistence-inmemory/README.md

 ```

 ## Clearing Journal and Snapshot messages
-It is possible to manually clear the journal an snapshot storage, for example:
+It is possible to manually clear the journal and snapshot storage, for example:

 ```scala
 import org.apache.pekko.actor.ActorSystem